robinator/rack-simple-auth/README.md

     # assuming you had a User model and the cookie value is a user_id
     authenticated_with: Proc.new { |value| user = User.find(value) && user.admin? }

+To bypass rack-simple-auth on certain conditions, you can pass in the except option a Proc to determine whether a page should be publicly viewable.
+The Proc will receive as an argument the request object.

+For example:
+    # allow public viewing of a single page
+    except: Proc.new { |request| request.path == '/everyone' }

+    # allow public viewing of a particular domain
+    except: Proc.new { |request| request.host == 'public.example.com' }

 ### How it Works

 The middleware relies on you creating a custom cookie with your own authentication code.
 Your authentication cookie code can decide which domain this cookie applies to, allowing you to create a universal access token for all apps on a particular subdomain.